miragecoa/MyBlog-en/docs/source/papers/open_finllm_leaderboard.rst

 3. **Closed Nature**: Many evaluation platforms lack openness and transparency
 4. **Insufficient Practicality**: Evaluation results have gaps with actual application scenarios

+**Project Framework Background**:
+This research is a key component of the FINOS Applied GenAI initiative.
+Applied GenAI is a large project framework focused on "Evaluation and benchmarking suite for Generative AI (GenAI) applications in financial services."

+**Research Motivation**:
+- **Explore Financial Use Cases**: Systematically explore and evaluate diverse application scenarios of generative AI in the financial domain, covering everything from traditional financial analysis to emerging fintech applications
+- **Promote a de facto standard in financial area**: Through establishing open, transparent, and reproducible evaluation frameworks, drive the establishment and adoption of financial AI evaluation standards, providing unified reference benchmarks for industry development

-To address these issues, we proposed the Open FinLLM Leaderboard project.
+To address these challenges and achieve our research objectives, we proposed the Open FinLLM Leaderboard project.

 Technical Contributions
 ------------------------